icaroribeiro/hash-code-challenge/README.md

 The API *endpoints* related to the **microservice 2** are accessed via HTTP communication on port **8082**, and the responses to requests can be viewed through a **front-end** client or test tool, for example **Postman**.

-In what follows, there is a guide that includes API requests for creating, obtaining, editing and deleting information from the database.
+In what follows, there is a guide that includes API requests for creating, obtaining, editing and deleting data from the database.

 (P.S., before checking the incoming examples, consider that no data is recorded prior to this explanation).